Contact

 Menu

-Home improvements happen to be the specialty of both LifeWise Renovations and Wineteer Construction.
-These capital investments can transform a room into a new function and require a complete addition to the original floor plan or involve major remodeling upgrades to a bathroom or kitchen.
+Home improvements happen to be the specialty of Wineteer Construction.
+These capital investments can transform a room into an entirely new space, and can fall within a budget, timeline, and color/design palette.

 Yet, even though a renovation project is a large investment, you cannot deduct the cost from your yearly federal income taxes.
 Still, these projects will most likely increase the resale value of your home.
 So, it is critically important to keep records of these expenses to reduce the taxes you owe when selling your house.
 A lower tax obligation means more of a profit at the time you sell your home.